Mihir-web/Appointment_booking_system/README.md

 before we open the link we have to setup the project on out local environment.

-in the xampp > htdocs clone this repo extract storaze.zip file (it contains storaze and vendor folders) add any random db file which is present in your databse to initiate the app add .env file into the folder. open the given link
+in the xampp > htdocs clone this repo.

+extract storaze.zip file (it contains storaze and vendor folders).

+add any random db file which is present in your databse to initiate the app.

+add .env file into the folder.

+Unzip the storage and vendor zip and replace it with the existing folder. open the given link

 Links: